Virginia Symphony Orchestra

 Music Director

-Just 39 years old and already well-established as one of classical music’s most exciting and innovative young conductors, Eric Jacobsen combines fresh interpretations of the traditional canon with cutting-edge collaborations across musical genres.
+Already well-established as one of classical music’s most exciting and innovative young conductors, Eric Jacobsen combines fresh interpretations of the traditional canon with cutting-edge collaborations across musical genres.
+Hailed by the New York Times as “an interpretive dynamo,” Eric, as both a conductor and a cellist, has built a reputation for engaging audiences with innovative and collaborative programming.

-Eric is artistic director and co-founder of The Knights, the uniquely adventurous NYC-based chamber orchestra.
-The ensemble grew out of late-night music reading parties with friends, good food and drink, and conversation.
-The group’s projects are wide-ranging, including a recent release of Beethoven and Brahms violin concertos with artist Gil Shaham, which critics are calling revolutionary.
+Eric is also artistic director and co-founder of The Knights, the uniquely adventurous NYC-based chamber orchestra.
+The ensemble, founded with his brother, violinist Colin Jacobsen, grew out of late-night music reading parties with friends, good food and drink, and conversation.
+Current endeavors include a multi-year Rhapsody project as well as a residency at Carnegie Hall.
+Under Jacobsen’s baton, The Knights have developed an extensive recording collection, including albums with longtime collaborators Yo-Yo Ma, Gil Shaham, Aaron Diehl, Gabe Kahane, and Anna Clyne.

-Eric brings joy, storytelling, and a touch of humor to what he describes as “musical conversations” that delight audiences around the world, including those who don’t traditionally attend classical music concerts.
-In addition to conducting, he is a dedicated chamber musician (cello) and is a member of Yo-Yo Ma’s Silk Road Ensemble.
+Eric brings joy, storytelling, and a touch of humor to what he describes as “musical conversations” that delight audiences around the world, including those who do not traditionally attend classical music concerts.
+Jacobsen is married to Grammy-Winner singer-songwriter Aoife O’Donovan and together they have a daughter.

 Thomas Wilkins